tendermint/tendermint/docs/rfc/rfc-019-config-version.md

 instructions, some are not mentioned at all, or are hidden in other parts of the doc.
 For instance, the v0.34 `pprof_laddr` change was documented only as an RPC flag change.
-(A savvy reader might realize that the flag `--rpc.pprof_laddr` implies a corresponding config section, that omits the related detail that there was a top-level setting that's been renamed).
+(A savvy reader might realize that the flag `--rpc.pprof_laddr` implies a corresponding config section, but it omits the related detail that there was a top-level setting that's been renamed).
 The lesson here is not that the docs are bad, but to point out that prose is not the most efficient format to convey detailed changes like this.
+The upgrading instructions are still valuable for the human reader to understand what to expect.

 ### Concrete Steps